alphagov/whitehall/README.md

     cap db:import

-To use it, go to the `whitehall-admin` directory in `alphagov-deployment` and then do:
+To use it, go to the `whitehall` directory in `alphagov-deployment` and then do:

     $ SSH_USER=$USER DEPLOY_TO=production bundle exec cap db:import